-Our smart tariff is a new, 3 rate tariff for Bulb members with compatible smart meters.
-It's in 'beta', meaning we're still testing it.
+Our smart tariff is a 2 rate tariff for Bulb members with compatible smart meters.
+It's in 'beta', which means we're still testing it.

 How it works

-With our smart tariff, there are 3 different rates for electricity, depending on the time of day:
+With our smart tariff, there are 2 different rates for electricity:

 The prices for each rate vary by region.

 The timings are based on Greenwich Mean Time (GMT):

 |Peak||4pm to 7pm weekdays|

 During British Summer Time (BST), which is the last Sunday in March, to the last Sunday in October, the hours change to: